 If you are unsure of what to do, contact your own manager/safeguarding team.
-It cannot be emphasised enough how important it is for the victims safety that policy is followed at all times.
+It cannot be emphasised enough how important it is for the victim’s safety that policy is always followed.
 Situations involving domestic violence are potentially life threatening.

 It is important to assess the risk to victims.
-The tool to do this is the Domestic Abuse, Stalking and Harassment (DASH) risk assessment checklist.
-You can complete the form together with the victim or afterwards but do fill this in with as much detail as possible.
+The tool to use is the Domestic Abuse, Stalking and Harassment (DASH) risk assessment checklist.
+You can complete the form with the victim or complete it later but you should ensure to fill this in with as much detail as possible.

 The situation is high risk if: